An Australian Business Number (ABN) is a unique 11 digit number that identifies your business to the government and community.

 - confirm your business identity to others when ordering and invoicing

-- avoid PAYG tax on payments you receive
+- avoid Pay as You Go (PAYG) tax on payments you receive

 - claim energy grants credits